+Mr & Mrs Name

+House

+Street

+Town

+Postcode

+Date

+Dear Parental Salutation

-I am writing regarding your request to take (Student Name) out of school on Date until Date.
+I am writing regarding your request to take (child name) out of school on Date until Date.

-The law states that a planned absence from school can only be authorised for pupils in 'exceptional circumstances'.
+The law states that a planned absence from school should only be authorised for pupils in 'exceptional circumstances'.
 Here at [enter school name], we recognise that there are occasions when it is appropriate to authorise an absence; we look at each request on its own merit, before reaching a decision.

-Unfortunately, on this occasion we are unable to authorise your request for absence.
-If (Student Name) does not attend school on the dates concerned, the absence will be recorded as unauthorised.
+Unfortunately, we regret that on this occasion we are unable to authorise your request for absence.
+If (pupil name) does not attend school on the dates concerned, the absence will be recorded as unauthorised.
 In cases where parents subsequently report their child as ill during this period, we reserve the right to record the absence as unauthorised.

 I urge you to reconsider your decision, and bring to your attention the following warning;

 If your child is absent from school without authorisation, you will be committing an offence under the Education Act 1996.
-We may submit a request to Cornwall Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
+We may submit a request to Cornwall Council for a Penalty

+Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
 Penalty Notices are issued per liable parent, per child and each carry a fine of £60 if paid within 21 days or £120 if paid after this but within 28 days.
 Failure to pay the Penalty Notice may result in legal action.
-Absence not authorised by the school may result in a prosecution in the Magistrates' Court under Section 444(1) or Section 444(1A) of the Education Act 1996, leading to a fine of up to

-£2,500 and/or a custodial sentence.
-Cornwall Council may also apply for the costs incurred in taking the matter to Court.
+Absence not authorised by the school may result in a prosecution in the Magistrates' Court under Section 444(1) or Section 444(1A) of the Education Act 1996, leading to a fine of up to £2,500 and/or a custodial sentence.
+Cornwall Council may also apply for the costs incurred in